TheLastCard/react-redux-mvc/README.md

 When done, go to the folder "react-mvc" and run 'npm install'.

-SASS-compilation with Ruby: in the main directory there is already a file, scss.bat that automaticly starts up SASS-compilation for you when run if you have RUby installed and the SASS gem
+SASS-compilation with Ruby: in the main directory there is already a file, scss.bat that automaticly starts up SASS-compilation for you when run if you have Ruby installed and the SASS gem